A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: Adaptive algorithm and numerical tests

-{\it The mesh size $h_{\rm est}$ and the threshold $C_{\rm new}, C_{\rm buf}$:} These parameters may affect Algorithm \ref{alg:fmm}, which lead to the uncontrollable performance of our main adaptive algorithm (Algorithm \ref{alg:main}).
-First of all, the choice of $h_{\rm est}$ mainly influences the accuracy of the scattered interpolation for constructing the speed $G$.
-In this work, we fix $h_{\rm est}=0.2$ that is sufficiently small compared to the lattice spacing such that the corresponding interpolation error is negligible compared to the error estimator.

-Next, the effect of $C_{\rm buf}$ on the adaptive computations is marginal due to the functionality of buffer region and the locality of QM site potentials~\assERL.
-Hence, we fix $C_{\rm buf}=3.0$ throughout in Algorithm \ref{alg:fmm}.
-We mainly study the sensitivity of the main algorithm (Algorithm \ref{alg:main}) to the parameter $C_{\rm new}$ shown in Algorithm \ref{alg:fmm}.
+{\it The mesh size $h_{\rm est}$ and the thresholds $T_{\rm new}, T_{\rm buf}$:} The parameters involved in Algorithm \ref{alg:fmm} have a significant impact on its performance, and then in turn affect the overall performance of our {\em outer} adaptive algorithm (Algorithm \ref{alg:main}).
+It is therefore essential to carefully choose and control these parameters to ensure a robust and efficient implementation of the algorithm.
+More specifically, the choice of $h_{\rm est}$ mainly influences the accuracy of the scattered interpolation for constructing the speed $G$.
+In this study, we set $h_{\rm est}=0.2$\AA~to ensure that it is sufficiently small relative to the lattice constant.
+This choice minimizes the interpolation error compared to the {\it a posteriori} error estimator.
+The effect of $T_{\rm buf}$ on the adaptive computations is marginal due to the locality of QM site potentials~\assERL.
+Hence, we fix $T_{\rm buf}=3.0$~in Algorithm \ref{alg:fmm} throughout the numerical experiments.
+Next, we study the sensitivity of the main algorithm (Algorithm \ref{alg:main}) to the parameter $T_{\rm new}$ shown in Algorithm \ref{alg:fmm}.

 To that end, since we are now using the EAM potential as the reference model, the residual forces $\F(\uH)$ can be evaluated exactly.
-Hence, we can directly obtain the {\it exact} error estimator by solving \eqref{eq:stress_force_trun_T} with the exact residual forces $\widehat{\F}(\uH)$ instead of the approximated residual forces $\widetilde{\F}(\uH)$ introduced in Section \ref{sec:sub:f}, namely
+Hence, to mitigate the impact of errors from other sources, we can directly obtain the {\it exact} error estimator by solving \eqref{eq:stress_force_trun_T} with the exact residual forces instead of the approximated residual forces $\widetilde{\F}(\uH)$ introduced in Section \ref{sec:sub:f}, namely